 How Many Litter Boxes Do You Need?

 As a general rule, you should have one litter box per cat plus one extra.
 If you have one cat, you can get away with one litter box in a small house or apartment if you clean it frequently; otherwise, you should have a second one.
 That extra litter box ensures your cat has an alternative place to go if he finds the first one unattractive (unclean) or unavailable (door got closed, guests are over, etc.).

 If you have multiple cats in a small home, finding space for an appropriate number of litter boxes can get difficult.
-If you opt for fewer litter boxes, make sure to stay on top of the chore and scoop once in the morning and once in the evening.
+You may opt for fewer litter boxes, but then you must make sure to scoop once in the morning and once in the evening.
 If cleaning several litter boxes twice a day seems like a tall order, you might want to invest in a self-cleaning litter box.
 Automatic litter boxes clean up right after the cat uses it, so you don’t have to spend time scooping, and each cat has a clean place to go every time.

 We’re Not So Different

 Without getting too intimate, think of the best place to locate the litter box like the best place to have a bathroom.
 (Perhaps there’s no avoiding the intimacy; here we are, so let’s dive in!)
 You probably want the bathroom to be located somewhere convenient—there’s nothing worse than having to walk a long distance when you have to go!
 You probably want the bathroom to be somewhere private, away from other people (something we typically accomplish with a couple doors in our case).
 You probably want the bathroom and the toilet to be clean and free of…remnants of previous users… You get the idea!
 These same qualities are what your cat looks for in their litter box.

 The Best Place for the Litter Box